-These drops would yield an incredible breakthrough in the treatment of cataracts, but it’s still far too early to consider them a viable alternative.
+These drops would yield an incredible breakthrough in the treatment of cataracts, but it’s still far too early to consider them a viable alternative in humans.

 7. Cataracts Don’t Grow Back.
 However…

 Once you’ve had a cataract removed it will not grow back.
-However, there is a relatively common complication that can result in what some people call a “secondary cataract.”
+However, it is relatively common for some people to develop a “secondary cataract.”
 Your surgeon will attempt to leave the lens capsule (membrane surrounding the lens) intact during and after surgery.
-Occasionally clouding can develop on the back of this capsule, a complication referred to as posterior capsule opacity (PCO).
+Occasionally clouding can develop on the back of this capsule, a complication referred to as a secondary cataract or posterior capsule opacity (PCO).

-The reality is it’s not really a cataract at all, and it can be easily treated through a procedure called YAG laser capsulotomy.
+It is not really a cataract at all, and it can be easily treated through a procedure called YAG laser capsulotomy.
 This simple, painless laser treatment can be performed in a few minutes and does not require any incisions or contact with the eye whatsoever.

 8. Cost of Cataract Surgery

 The per-eye cost of cataract surgery can be as little as $1,000 or more than $5,000.
-This cost range reflects a variety of factors that include things like the type of IOL you have implanted in your eye, the location of the practice in which the procedure is performed (many urban offices have more overhead and therefore higher costs), and whether or not you have insurance coverage.
+This cost range reflects a variety of factors that include things like the type of lens implant ( IOL ) that you elect to have implanted in your eye, the location of the practice in which the procedure is performed (many urban offices have more overhead and therefore higher costs), and whether or not you have insurance coverage.

 Insurance coverage such as Medicare can help to limit your out-of-pocket costs for the basic surgery.
 For example, if you have a standard monofocal IOL implanted, the majority of your treatment should be covered.
-If you opt for a more advanced IOL option such as a presbyopia-correcting IOL, you may have increased out-of-pocket expenses.
+If you opt for a more advanced IOL option such as a presbyopia-correcting IOL, or an astigmatism correcting IOL (toric IOL) you may have increased out-of-pocket expenses.